contentacms/contenta_vue_nuxt/README.md

 # CONTRIBUTING GUIDELINES

 Contributions MUST serves project objectives.
-Objectives can of course be discussed in a dedicated issue !
+Objectives can of course be improved in a dedicated issue !

 **master** branch will be delivered to github pages.
 **dev** is main dev branch that should be forked to implements a new feature.